google-site-verification=ZTYg11mvIYHNbEU2g5SxL9_QHKENf5J6gzQJmMAjvss

 0 Comments

+We don't forget.
+We saw it.
+We felt it.
+You were seen.
+And you were here.
+And we were with you.
 She’s walked through the fire and the storms while dancing in the rain … Her life has been difficult and filled with excruciating pain … She’s suffered many losses in such a short time yet she continues to believe that in the end… it will all be fine … With such strength and undeniable belief she tells me her healing will come in God’s time … It may not be here on earth but perhaps in heaven she will be pain free… Her words are heavy on my heart and somewhat difficult to grasp, for me… She’s my daughter, Keyera, and she suffers from sickle cell It’s a genetic disorder that we know all too well: Her story is a bit different than usual.
 She wasn’t properly diagnosed until the age of five.
 My husband and I worked different shifts so that one of us was always home with the kids.
 At 5, she started kindergarten and became ill after the weakened live intranasal flu vaccine was given.
 Initially, her pediatrician thought she had the flu in spite of the vaccination.
 She ran fever, she was fatigued, she had to be carried or she’d just sit in one spot.
 After 3 rounds of Rocephin (a strong antibiotic) injections and no improvement, her pediatrician, Dr. Allardice, admitted her to the hospital.
 She ran various tests.
 She asked about sickle cell, I told her that her cousin had it and my other daughter had the trait but as far as I knew, Keyera didn’t have the trait OR the disease.
 I was never notified by the health department or pediatrician’s office that I saw prior to Dr. Allardice.
 My daughter’s health was rapidly declining.
 In my heart, I felt her slowly drifting away.
 It seemed as though she had developed pneumonia.
 Treatment was started and I begged and cried for God not to take my baby away.
 When her test results came back, I was shocked and in disbelief.
 I had made sure Keyera had all of her immunizations and that she went to all of her well child visits.
 She had sickle cell anemia SS and it wasn’t pneumonia.
 She had acute chest syndrome.
 Sickle cells are shaped like a sickle so they don’t pass the veins and arteries like they should.
 Acute chest occurs when there is sickling in the pulmonary arteries and it can mimic pneumonia.
 Many patients with sickle cell have passed away due to acute chest, heart attack, or stroke.
 We were fortunate that she was admitted and diagnosed.
 Her situation was dire.
 She is now 22 years old.
 She’s had both hips replaced due to AVN (avascular necrosis - lack of blood supply to the bone) caused by sickle cell.
 She suffers from medical PTSD due to being in the hospital so often at an early age.
 She’s lost friends and in 2020, her cousin, Makayla, with sickle cell passed away.
 Her journey has been challenging and she’s often called resilient but truthfully, she is vulnerable and fragile at times.
 She just wasn’t given an easier course to take.
 She often gets upset when people tell her to be robust during a crisis.
 The thing about pain is that it demands to be felt, no matter how hard you try to ignore it.
 It makes its presence known.
 Unfortunately, there is not a universal cure for sickle cell anemia at this time.
 Not everyone can find a match or are a good candidate for bone marrow transplants.
 Due to my daughter’s health issues, it’s not an option.
 She has less than a 50% chance of surviving a transplant.
 My daughter depends on blood donors to have a decent quality of life.
 It requires 7-10 units of blood each month.
 If you want to be a hero and save lives, please donate blood.
 Before the monthly exchanges, she was in the hospital at least twice a month.
 She was miserable and asked God on several occasions to let her fall asleep and not wake up.
 She still has challenges but she is enjoying life and spreading awareness.
 When her cousin passed away and she got to say her farewell, she promised her with weeping eyes that she’d continue to fight and educate others.
 I encourage you to research sickle cell anemia.
 If you know or love someone with it, check in on them but remember though they may be resilient.
 They do get tired, though they seem strong, listen and support them when they say they’re exhausted or weak.
 When they say they hurt, believe them.
 Never tell them they don’t look sick, your intentions may be well meaning but not every illness is visible.
 My heart cries as my soul weeps for all the sickle cell warriors that continue to suffer or have lost the fight … Each day they try or tried to live the best life possible with all of their might … Simple things that we take for granted can be such a heavy burden or test … Their bodies tire easily and they must often take a break to simply rest …

 My daughter has kept her promise to her cousin.
 She has done several informative interviews regarding sickle cell and continue to spread awareness.
 Giving blood is such a simple task but it has such a great impact on the quality of life for those that need it.
 It cannot be manufactured, please donate blood and help save lives.
 Blog host's note: I know La Keisha because she is a nurse.
 She does not mention being a nurse in this piece, but I feel I must.
 As a nurse, we take care of other mothers' children when our own children are sick at home.
 We minister to other daughters' aging parents when our own aging parents need us.
 We comfort other wives' husbands when our own husbands miss us and wish they had more time with us.
 So just imagine the toll this has taken on my friend, my sister, my fellow nurse.
 She wouldn't trade it.
 We nurses wouldn't trade it, our calling.
 But being a nurse and a mother to a sick child deserves space in this world.
 Godspeed.